GeorgeFreiha/GeorgeFreiha/README.md

 <h2>👋🏼 I'm George</h2>

-- 🌱 I’m currently learning Node.js MongoDB
+- 🌱 I’m currently learning GraphQL, Ruby on Rails
 - 🚀 I’m always open to new learning experiences
 - 🧗‍♂️ I enjoy all outdoor activities
 - 🏋️‍♂️ And yes...
 I can deadlift 260kg!!